Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/webhooks.md

         "RestoredPayload": "{\"text\":\"The HealthCheck [[LIVENESS]] is recovered.
 All is up and running\",\"channel\":\"#general\",\"link_names\": 1,\"username\":\"monkey-bot\",\"icon_emoji\":\":monkey_face\" }"
       }
     ],
-    "EvaluationTimeOnSeconds": 10
+    "EvaluationTimeInSeconds": 10
   }
 }
 ```

 ## Azure Functions

 You can use [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) to receive *HealthCheckUI* notifications and perform any action.

 Next samples show AF integration with Twilio to send SMS / SendGrid for HealthCheckUI failure notifications.